KDE/documentation-docs-kdenlive-org/effects_and_filters.rst

    Kdenlive Effects widget as a tab in the Project Bin area

-The Effects widget has seven control icons that show or hide the different effect categories:

-1 - **Main Effects** shows all video and audio effects (default view)
+|show-all-effects| :guilabel:`Main effects` shows all video and audio effects (default view)

-2 - **Video Effects** shows all video effect categories.
-This option hides the *Audio Correction* category that is in the **Main Effects**, and adds the *Misc* and *Motion* categories.
+|kdenlive-show-video| :guilabel:`Show all video effects` shows all video effect categories only

-3 - **Audio Effects** shows all audio effects categories
+|kdenlive-audio| :guilabel:`Show all audio effects` shows all audio effects categories only

-4 - **Custom Effects** shows all effects :ref:`you have created <effects-custom>` by saving an effect stack.
+|kdenlive-custom-effect| :guilabel:`Show all custom effects` shows all effects :ref:`you have created <effects-custom>` by saving an effect stack.

 ..
 TODO: See :ref:`Save Effect <effects-save_effect>` for more details.

-5 - **Favorite Effects** shows all effects that were flagged as a favorite effect.
+|favorite| :guilabel:`Show all favorite items` shows all effects that were flagged as a favorite effect.
 This is the same list that appears when selecting :guilabel:`Insert an effect` from the right-click menu of a clip in the Timeline, or by clicking the :guilabel:`Favorite Effects` in the Timeline toolbar.

+|edit-download| :guilabel:`Download New Effects` opens a dialog window where effect templates are listed from the KDE Store

+|view-filter| :guilabel:`Only show reviewed assets` toggles between the effects which are reviewed and tested by the Kdenlive team and not tested effects (still in test phase)

-6 - **Show Effect Info** toggles the information display below the effect list where a short description of what the effect does is displayed when on
+|help-about| :guilabel:`Show/hide description of effects` toggles the information display below the effect list where a short description of what the effect does is displayed when on.
+Click on the blue effect text opens the online documentation to this effect.

-7 - **Download Effects** opens a dialog window where effect templates are listed from the KDE Store

 .. _effects-effect_stack: